kailash-manasarovar/statement/docs/timeline/2024/march.md

 - Whoever it was had done a fair bit of research on my Twitter activity and background to it.
 - Again, the English is extremely vernacular so it has to be a native.

+!!! danger "Did Mike Wenham have murderous intent towards me personally?"
+    - It turned out, around 2 weeks before Mike Wenham murdered Karolina, he had invited me out to drink ayahuasca, which I found rather strange, and I had refused.
+    - After Karoline was murdered, I remembered that while I was working for Mike in 2010, December time, he had also been doing part time building in a house in Leslie Road just up from my road.
+He had insisted I come and see him at this house on a Saturday morning in mid-December 2010.
+I went.
+    - He had plastic all over the floors.
+It was a top floor maisonette and I was climbing the stairs.
+I noticed he had a stanley knife in his hand.
+Something didn't feel right and I left.
+He urged me to come up but I said I didn't have time.
+    - I didn't think about it again until after the murder.
+    - The similarities were extraordinary.
+    - Could anyone from Denia be involved in these events?
+It seems unlikely ...

 ## 20th March

 ### Domingo Cano